DIPlib/diplib/changelogs/diplib_next.md

 - Equality comparison of `dip::PixelSize` objects was documented to use a tolerance, but it wasn't using one.

+### Updated dependencies

+- Updated included *zlib* to version 1.3.1.
+This version no longer uses K&R function declarations, which generated lots of warnings in newer compilers.

 ## Changes to *DIPimage*